Enteee/git-sync-mirror/README.md

 # git-sync-mirror
-A simple synchronization container image for git repositories
+A simple synchronization container image for git repositories over https

+*Features*:
+* Authentication with https tokens
+* If needed, use a different HTTPS Proxy for source and destination
+* Skip certificate cheks (don't do that)
+* Configure time to sleep between synchronization attempts

 ## Usage